AuroraAttack/auroraattack.github.io/index.md

     - Other tools
       - [atomic-red-team](https://github.com/redcanaryco/atomic-red-team)

-The aforementioned tools are located in the `tools` folder on the desktop.
+The windows tools are located in the `tools` folder on the desktop.
 Double-clicking `msfconsole.bat` allows you to use the Metasploit framework, and running `sliver-server_windows.exe` in the command line enables you to use the Sliver framework.

 ### Firewall Information